mattwojo/webvr/webvr-docs/essentials.md

 The logic to determine which of these three states the button is in is summarized below, with some reference javascript code:
 - If `navigator.getVRDisplays` method DOESN'T EXIST, hide the button.
 - If `navigator.getVRDisplays` method EXISTS, show the button
-  - If calling the method returns 0 displays, disable the button.
+  - If promise fulfils with 0 displays, disable the button.
-  - If calling the method returns 1 (or more) VRDisplays, enable the button.
+  - If promise fulfils with 1 (or more) VRDisplays, enable the button.
+  - If promise rejects, hide the button.

 ```javascript
 // Returns a promise that will resolve with the name of the state in which to put the button.
 One of: hidden, disabled, enabled